 Melodie Beatie, author of Codependent No More, suggests that, “The surest way to make ourselves crazy is to get involved in other people’s business, and the quickest way to become sane and happy is to tend to our own affairs.”
 We are being codependent when we lose sight of our own life because we are so involved in the life of someone else.
 In our codependence we are attempting to fix and control other people, while telling ourselves and others that we are “just trying to be helpful.”

 Proverbs 19:19 gives us a picture of the chaos and futility that can characterize the life of someone who is codependent, “Short tempered people must pay their own penalty.
 If you rescue them once, you will have to do it again.”
 Repeatedly rescuing others can become a full time job, leaving little time or energy to devote to ourselves.
+A key question is why we have a need to rescue.
+Rescuing others makes us feel needed and important, and may be covering our inability to be alone with ourselves.
+Rescuing in a crisis can be exhausting, but also an adrenaline rush.
+Moving from crisis to crisis and being the hero can be its own addiction.

 Letting go of codependency can be particularly challenging for Christians, as we strive to live a life of love and service.
 While Jesus asks his followers to deny themselves, notice that he asks us to carry our own cross daily.
 He does not ask us to carry a cross that belongs to someone else (Luke 9:23).
 In Galatians 6, Paul advises Christ’s followers to “Carry each other’s burdens” (v.2).
 Yet later in the same chapter he also states that “Each one should carry his own load” (v.5).
 How do we live an emotionally healthy life, free from codependency, when even the Bible seems to give us conflicting messages?